May 15, 2023

 Even if a careful evaluation is made of the plans and specifications, the low-bid selection method on most public projects incentivizes the contractor to take risks on design interpretation, hope for the best, and try to obtain a change order.
 The contractor may be obligated to inquire about patent design errors prior to bid submission, and failing to do so, proceeds at its own risk.6 Even if the design is not patently defective, the contractor must base its work plan and estimated costs on reasonable interpretations of the contract documents.
 Any delay resulting from unreasonable interpretations may be neither excusable nor compensable.7

-Another problem area is dimensions on existing, as-built drawings in rehabilitation work.
-If the contract documents indicate that the dimensions should be confirmed in the field, the contractor may proceed at its own peril.8
+Another problem area is the dimensions on existing, as-built drawings in rehabilitation work.
+If the contract documents indicate that the dimensions should be confirmed in the field, the contractor may proceed at its peril.8

 Failure to evaluate soil conditions at the project site also leads to numerous disputes.
 Although many construction contracts provide for additional compensation for differing site conditions,9 the contractor may not always prevail.
 The trier of fact will often examine whether the contract documents or a site inspection would adequately alert the contractor to the subsurface soil condition.
 If so, the contractor may not recover on its claim.10 Also, if the contract documents do not misrepresent the soil condition, a contractor may not be able to recover for delays and other costs due to encountering conditions that are not unusual to the area.11 However, a reasonably thorough site inspection may not reveal subsurface problems.12